Diagnosis of HIV/AIDS: Confidentiality

 Considerable controversy exists over the ethical obligations of health care providers to inform the sexual partners of individuals infected with HIV that they are at risk of contracting the virus.

 Some legal jurisdictions permit such disclosure, while others do not.
 More state funded testing sites are now using confidential forms of testing.
 This allows for monitoring of infected individuals easily, compared to anonymous testing that has a number attached to the positive test results.
 Controversy exists over privacy issues.

 In developing countries, home-based HIV testing and counseling (HBHTC) is an emerging approach for addressing confidentiality issues.
 HBHTC allows individuals, couples, and families to learn their HIV status in the convenience and privacy of their home environment.
 Rapid HIV tests are most often used, so results are available for the client between 15 and 30 minutes.
 Furthermore, when an HIV-positive result is communicated, the HTC provider can offer appropriate linkages for prevention, care, and treatment.

 Anonymous testing

-Testing that has only a number attached to the specimen that will be delivered for testing.
-Items that are confirmed positive will not have the HIV infected individual's name attached to the specimen.
-Sites that offer this service advertise this testing option.
+Anonymous testing may be available for people who wish to take an HIV test without giving their name.
+Instead of providing a name, the person undergoing the test receives a number and then presents that number to obtain the results of the test, which do not contain the person's name.